golemfactory/golem-architecture/arch-snapshot/arch.md

 Constraints serve as a query language to request Offers that match the [Requestor Agent's](#requester-agent) needs.
 In reality, not only the Requestor Agent, but both parties, include constraints in their Offers and Demands.

-After a Demand is published on the market, the Golem Node attempts to match it with all Offers available locally and any incoming ones later.
+After a Demand is created on the market, the Golem Node attempts to match it with all Offers available locally and any incoming ones later.
 A detailed description of Offer propagation is placed [here](#offer-propagation); this chapter assumes that has already occurred.